• Home

 Program Highlights

-Our goal is to empower financially healthy pastors, boards, and congregations through a 24-month financial education/training, mentoring and coaching program for up to 100 participating churches, believing that systemic changes require involvement at all of these levels.
+We empower financially healthy pastors, boards, and congregations through a 24-month financial education/training, mentoring and coaching program, believing that systemic change requires involvement at all of these levels.

-For senior/lead pastors (and spouse if applicable), this will include:
+For senior/lead pastors (and spouses where applicable), this includes:

-• Mentor-directed cohorts in smaller groups of 4-6 participants/couples for guided discussion and sharing
+- Mentor-directed cohorts in smaller groups of 5-7 pastors/spouses for guided discussion and sharing

-• Personal finance coaching for each pastor/spouse on a monthly basis
+- Personal finance coaching for each pastor/spouse on a regular basis

-• Eligibility to receive up to $5,000 in matching funds from the FWBP Fund distributed over two years, with portions eligible to go toward personal debt and a retirement savings account
+- Eligibility to receive up to $5,000 in matching funds from the Financial Well-Being of Pastors Fund distributed over two years, with portions eligible to go toward personal debt and retirement savings

-For church boards the program includes multiple in-person and virtual sessions to develop skills, structures, and rhythms for healthy church finances including best practices, church financial accountability, engaging pastors in communication about financial topics, and more.
-The program also includes a multi-week sermon series on stewardship with accompanying suggested activities for your congregation.
+For church boards, the program includes multiple sessions to develop skills, structures, and rhythms for healthy church finances including best practices, church financial accountability, engaging pastors in communication about financial topics, and more.
+The program also promotes development of a multi-week sermon series on generosity and stewardship.

 Get Involved